deokkeunan/Galactic-extinction-map/README.md

 # Galactic-extinction-map

-Galactic extinction maps created by An, Beers, Chiti (2004):
+Galactic extinction maps created by An, Beers, Chiti (2024, ApJS, in press):

 Title: A Blueprint for the Milky Way’s Stellar Populations.
 V. Three-Dimensional Local Dust Extinction

 Authors: Deokkeun An, Timothy C. Beers, and Anirudh Chiti

-Submitted to the Astrophysical Journal Supplement Series

 Abstract: Using a grid of empirically calibrated synthetic spectra developed in our previous study, we construct an all-sky three-dimensional extinction map from the large collection of low-resolution XP spectra in Gaia DR3.
 Along each line-of-sight, with an area ranging from 0.2 to 13.4 square degrees, we determine both the reddening and metallicity of main-sequence stars and model the foreground extinction up to approximately 3 kpc from the Sun.
 Furthermore, we explore variations in the total-to-selective extinction ratio in our parameter search, and identify its mean systematic change across diverse cloud environments in both hemispheres.
-In regions outside the densest parts of the clouds, our parameter estimates are validated through comparisons with previous reddening maps, while a significant mismatch is found from other independent work based on the XP spectra.
+In regions outside the densest parts of the clouds, our reddening estimates are validated through comparisons with previous reddening maps.
+However, a notable discrepancy arises in comparison to other independent work based on XP spectra, which can be attributed to systematic offsets in their metallicity estimates.
+On the other hand, our metallicity scale exhibits reasonable agreement with the high-resolution spectroscopic abundance scale.
 We also assess the accuracy of the XP spectra by applying our calibrated models, and confirm an increasing trend of flux over-estimation at shorter wavelengths below 400 nm.

 Example scripts in both IDL and Python are provided below to obtain the mean E(B-V) for a specified sightline and distance.